The Water and Land Resources Division of the King County Department of Natural Resources and Parks is looking for an Engineer III.

 - Experience reviewing technical studies and engineering reports for completeness, accuracy, and conformance with codes and procedures.

-- Experience authoring, managing and providing quality assurance of consultant contracts, project tasks and deliverables.
+- Experience managing and providing quality assurance of consultant contracts, project tasks and deliverables.

-- Demonstrated skill using computer aided design and analysis tools such as AutoCAD, ArcGIS.
+- Experience using computer aided design and analysis tools such as AutoCAD, ArcGIS.

 - Experience in responding to flood emergency situations, post-flood disaster response actions, and knowledge and experience working in river and floodplain conditions.